libertypi/mtsearch/README.md

 ## Description

-This script is a powerful utility for scraping torrent data from M-Team torrent sites and storing it in a local database for fast searching.
+MTSearch is a powerful utility for scraping torrent data from M-Team torrent sites and storing it in a local database for fast searching.
 It supports various search modes including fixed-string matching, SQLite FTS5 matching, and regular expression matching.

 ### Features
 - **Automatic Scraping**: Scrape torrent data across a range of pages as specified.